 Last week, apprehensive children across Uganda received the results of a set of exams pivotal to their progress through the education system – the Primary Leaving Exams.
-However, despite being globally recognised as having been robbed of the most basic human rights, one group of children did not sit their exams this year.
-They are the hundreds of thousands of child-brides living in Uganda today.
+However, despite being globally recognised as having been robbed of the most basic human rights, one group of children did not sit their exams this year – the hundreds of thousands of child-brides in Uganda today.

 Financial implications of marriage are crucial to understanding the problem.
 A colleague of mine tries her best to explain.
 She tells me that many families see a daughter as an ‘asset’ to the family – I feel a quick rush of optimism before realising that she is using the financial sense of the word.
 When I ask her whether this was the case in her own family, she says that in many cities and larger towns attitudes have changed and are still changing.
 Sylvia herself has no plans to marry for another 2-3 years, and she has no doubt that when the time comes her choice of husband will be her own to make.